-Danielle is a faculty member of the School Counseling Program.
-Before joining Lewis & Clark, she taught at the school counseling program at Pacific University.
-She has experience as a counselor in schools at all grade levels and with various school-based programs, including work with teen parents and at-risk students.
-She completed internships at Columbia University and UC Santa Barbara and is active in several professional organizations.
-She has also conducted research in schools with a focus on academic resiliency and collaborative school relationships and continues to consult with local schools and districts.
+Dr. Danielle Torres is a faculty member of the School Counseling Program.
+She has experience as a counselor in K-12 schools at all grade levels and various school-based programs in diverse communities.
+She also conducts research in schools with a focus on student supports and collaborative school relationships and continues to consult with local schools and districts.

 Her favorite aspect of her role as a faculty member is mentoring students and providing a stimulating and inclusive place to learn.
-Her professional interests include addressing K-12 educational and counseling issues affecting students of color, particularly Latino students; strengthening the family/home/school connection; addressing equity and social justice issues in education and; K-12 college and career development for students.
+Her professional interests include addressing K-12 educational and counseling issues impacting BIPOC and first-generation students, particularly Latinx students; strengthening family/home/school/community connections; advocating for educational opportunities for undocumented students; and addressing equity and antiracism in education.

 “My favorite thing to hear from students on graduation day is “I feel prepared”.
-And that is my goal—to prepare students not only with the knowledge and skills to be an effective school counselor, but to prepare students to recognize strengths, to have empathy in all situations, and to give a voice to those whose voice is not being heard.
-Most of all, I want students to feel prepared for their role as a caring adult in the lives of the children they work with.”
+And that is my goal—to prepare students not only with the knowledge and skills to be an effective school counselor, but to prepare students to recognize strengths, to hold compassion in challenging situations, and to amplify voices that need to be heard.
+Most of all, I want students to feel prepared for their role as an advocate and caring adult in the lives of the young people they work with.”